Maxwell1447/fairseq/README.md

 This step has to be done for each dataset and data split (train, valid, tests...).
 It requires packages [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl) and [Subword-NMT](https://github.com/rsennrich/subword-nmt).

-The "..." are to be filled accordingly.
+The "..." are to be filled by the user accordingly.

 ``` bash
 PATH_TO_DATA_RAW=...